syedyasirkamal/agileproject/README.md

 > Our team Scrum Master will facilitate the Sprint Review as needed.

 ### Sprint Review: Product Owner States Purpose and Welcomes Stakeholders
-> Hello everyone!
+> SCRIPT: Hello everyone!
 My name is Uriel, and I'm the Product Owner for Team CUZY, including Zhao, Christina and Yasir.
 Our Sprint Review today aims to review the work we’ve completed, solicit your feedback, and identify whether any changes are needed.
 We are so grateful that you’re here with us and we appreciate your participation.
 Once we complete our demo, we would like to know your feedback for improving our product.

 ### Sprint Review: Product Owner Shares Far Vision and Near Vision
 > As you know, ChidoLingo is a company that offers private, 1-on-1 Spanish classes through an online platform.
 The company connects qualified native Spanish teachers with English speakers in North America.
+>

-The Far Vision is: To teach the world’s Spanish language learners how to speak like a native
+> The Far Vision is: To teach the world’s Spanish language learners how to speak like a native
+>

-Our Near Vision is a step towards accomplishing our Far Vision: Create the first large-scale promotional campaign in order to increase the number of customers and to test the effectiveness of a ”rebate pricing” promotion.
+> Our Near Vision is a step towards accomplishing our Far Vision: Create the first large-scale promotional campaign in order to increase the number of customers and to test the effectiveness of a ”rebate pricing” promotion.

 ### Sprint Review: Product Owner Describes Stakeholders and User Personas
+> There are three primary stakeholder categories:
+1. Company Owners
+2. Staff/Teachers
-> For this project, we have 3 different types of stakeholders:
+3. Customers/Students> For this project, we have 3 different types of stakeholders:
-Company Owners - Ryan
-Teachers - Flor
-Students - Terri
-> See big visible information radiators in PowerPoint Presentation
+> See big visible information radiators in PowerPoint Presentation for more details.

 ### Sprint Review: Developers Demonstrate Product
 > Our developers will conduct an in-class demo of the product increment during Sprint Review on 12/12/22.